microa/Robotics/README.md

 ## SIAT
-This repository includes projects files of my works on SIAT(Shenzhen Institute of Advanced Technology).
+This repository includes projects files of my works on Shenzhen Institute of Advanced Technology (SIAT), Chinese Academic of Sciences (CAS).

 ## Publications